Heligoland: Energy supply

-Before the island was connected to the mainland network by a submarine cable in 2009, electricity on Heligoland was generated by a local diesel plant.
+Before the island was connected to the mainland network by a submarine cable in 2009, electricity was generated by a diesel plant.

 Heligoland was the site of a trial of GROWIAN, a large wind-turbine testing project.
 In 1990, a 1.2 MW turbine of the MAN type WKA 60 was installed.
 Besides technical problems, the turbine was not lightning-proof and insurance companies would not provide coverage.
 The wind energy project was viewed as a failure by the islanders and was stopped.

 The Heligoland Power Cable has a length of 53 km and is one of the longest AC submarine power cables in the world and the longest of its kind in Germany.
 It was manufactured by the North German Seacable Works in a single piece and was laid by the barge Nostag 10 in 2009.
 The cable is designed for an operational voltage of 30 kV, and reaches the German mainland at Sankt Peter-Ording.

 Expansion plans and wind industry

 Plans to re-enlarge the land bridge between different parts of the island by means of land reclamation came up between 2008 and 2010.
-However, the local community voted against the project.
+However, the locals voted against the project.

 Since 2013, a new industrial site is being expanded on the southern harbour.
 E.ON, RWE and WindMW plan to manage operation and services of large offshore windparks from Heligoland.
 The range had been cleared of leftover ammunition.

 Demographics

 At the beginning of 2020, 1,399 people lived on Heligoland.
-As of 2018, the population is mostly Lutheran (63%), while a minority (18%) is Catholic.
-There is a multi-sport club on the island, VfL Fosite Helgoland, of which an estimated 500 islanders are members.
+As of 2018, the population is mostly Lutheran (63%), and a minority (18%) is Catholic.
+There is a multi-sport club on the island, VfL Fosite Helgoland, with about 500 members.

 Climate

-The climate of Heligoland is typical of an oceanic climate (Köppen: Cfb; Trewartha: Dolk), being almost free of pollen and thus ideal for people with pollen allergies.
+The climate of Heligoland is typical of an oceanic climate (Köppen: Cfb; Trewartha: Dolk), almost free of pollen and thus ideal for people with pollen allergies.
 Temperatures rarely drop below 0 °C even in the winter.
-At times, winter temperatures can be higher than in Hamburg by up to 10 C-change because cold air from the east is warmed up over the North Sea.
-While spring tends to be comparatively cool, autumn on Heligoland is often longer and warmer than on the mainland, and statistically, the climate is generally sunnier.
+At times, winter temperatures can be higher than in Hamburg by up to 10 C-change because cold air from the east is warmed over the North Sea.
+While spring tends to be comparatively cool, autumn on Heligoland is often longer and warmer than on the mainland, and the climate is generally sunnier.
+On the 27th June 2026 the temperature climbed above the 30 °C mark for the first time since records begun.

 Owing to the mild climate, figs have reportedly been grown on the island as early as 1911, and a 2005 article mentioned Japanese bananas, figs, agaves, palm trees and other exotic plants that had been planted on Heligoland and were thriving.
 There still is an old mulberry tree in the Upper Town.

 The Heligoland weather station has recorded the following extreme values: